Tyla

 “By whose definition?
 There isn’t a legal one.
 I’ve seen definitions that include all of us and definitions that include none of us.”

 “Even Malyn?”
 Tyla asked.
-“Surely he would be human by anyone’s definition.”
+“Surely he would be human by any standard.”

 “We do not,” Finch confirmed.
 “He was eating bread when I met him, so he’s definitely not that.
-He does have some kinda weird pale blue eyes, but I don’t know about assuming that means anything magical.
-Like, if you’d seen someone with unusual coloured eyes on your world where there was no magic, Mal, you probably would have just thought he was a guy with strange eyes, right?”
+He has some weird pale blue eyes, but I wouldn't assume that means magic.
+If you’d seen someone with eyes like that on your world, Mal, you would’ve just thought he was a guy with strange eyes, right?”

-Adin took a break from wiping down the counters to join the conversation.
-“From a certain perspective, those things, in your world, were magic.
-What is magic other than things we don’t yet understand?
-Is Finch in some way magical just because he’s significantly stronger than most humans?
+Adin paused his cleaning to join them near the table.
+“From a certain perspective, Malyn, those things were magic in your world.
+What is magic other than the things we don’t yet understand?
+Is Finch magical because he’s stronger than most?
 So is a chimpanzee.
-If someone could regrow lost limbs, we would call that magic, but no one would suggest a gecko’s ability to do the same is in any way magical.
-Even Tyla’s abilities, which are fairly unambiguously magical, have to work in some way that could potentially be studied and understood.
-If we did fully understand them, would they still be magic?”
+If a man could regrow a limb, we would call it magic, yet no one considers a gecko magical for doing the same.
+Even Tyla’s abilities, unambiguously magical as they are, must work in a way that could potentially be studied.
+If we understood them fully, would they stop being magic?”

 “What if geckos are magic?”
-Malyn suggested.
+Malyn suggested, waving a piece of toast.
 “Discuss.”

 “Why do we have Luther’s son?”
-Tyla asked, bringing the conversation back on track.
+Tyla asked, gently steering the conversation back on track.

-“Ah, yeah,” Finch said.
-“That.
-Well, apparently another vampire named Katrina has shown up and she was the one who turned Luther into a vampire in the first place, which is a thing apparently, so she thinks Luther should basically belong to her.
+“Right.
+That,” Finch said, rubbing his temples.
+“Apparently another vampire named Katrina has shown up.
+She’s the one who made Luther into a vampire in the first place, and she seems to think he belongs to her.
 He isn’t down with that, so she’s pissed.
-Normally I’d say tough shit and leave him to sort his life out on his own, but Katrina is apparently targeting Luther’s son, Shadow, who doesn’t seem like such a bad person, so I grudgingly agreed to take him in until things are safe because it seemed wrong to refuse just because I hate Luther.
-Also he offered me a thousand dollars.
+Normally I’d tell him to sort out his own life, but she’s targeting our little closet gremlin, Shadow.
+He didn't seem like a bad person, so I grudgingly agreed to take him in until things are safe.
+It felt wrong to refuse just because I hate Luther.
+Also Luther offered me a thousand dollars.
 Mostly I agreed because of the thousand dollars.”

-“Well, he’s nothing like Luther, that’s for sure.
+“He’s nothing like Luther, that’s for sure.
 Very quiet.
-Hard to know much more than that because I hardly got a word out of him.
+Hard to know much more because I barely got a word out of him.
 Did he say anything to you, Adin?”

 Adin shook his head.
 “Not a single word.
-He nodded and shook his head a couple of times, but that was it.”
+He nodded and shook his head a few times, but that was it.”

 “Well, if nothing else, he probably won’t be much trouble,” Finch said.

 “No idea,” Finch said.
-“Shadow said he was twenty and Luther hasn’t been here that long, so he sure didn’t raise him from birth.”
+“Shadow said he was twenty and Luther hasn't been here that long, so he definitely didn't raise him from birth.”

-“Yeah, damn, I hope not,” Malyn said, passing his empty plate to Adin as he came by to collect dishes.
-“We have anything on tonight, Adin?”
+“Yeah, no kidding,” Malyn said, passing his empty plate to Adin.
+“We have anything on tonight?”

-“Someone called in a sighting of one of those dogs we lost track of,” Adin said.
+“Someone called in a sighting of one of those dogs we lost track of,” Adin said, his tone shifting into business mode.

 “The ones with the burny acid bites?”

 “Mm.
-Apparently it’s been hiding out in the woods and it’s already killed a couple of large dogs.
-No people yet, but everyone has been staying inside since it was spotted so it hasn’t had much opportunity.
-They’re offering a five hundred dollar bounty on it, so make sure you stop in through the local town after you’re done and show them the body.”
+Apparently it’s been hiding out in the woods and it’s already killed a couple of dogs.
+No people yet, but the locals have been staying inside.
+There’s a five hundred dollar bounty on it, so make sure you stop in at the town after you're done and show them the body.”

-“Those things are class three, too,” Malyn said.
-“Actual okay government compensation.”
+“Those things are Class Three, too,” Malyn noted.
+“Actual okay government compensation on top of the bounty.”

 “Do you guys want me to come too, or have you got it?”
 Finch asked.

 Malyn waved him away.
-“Team Glass Cannon should be able to handle this one.
+“Team Glass Cannon can handle one dog.
 We took out two on our own last week, so one should be easy.”

 Tyla nodded his agreement.